cambecc/grib2json/README.md

 A command line utility that decodes [GRIB2](http://en.wikipedia.org/wiki/GRIB) files as JSON.

-This utility uses the netCDF-Java GRIB decoder, part of the [THREDDS](https://github.com/Unidata/thredds) project.
+This utility uses the netCDF-Java GRIB decoder, part of the [THREDDS](https://github.com/Unidata/thredds) project by University Corporation for Atmospheric Research/Unidata.

 Installation
 ------------